Giant telescope backers to seek permit for alternative site

 Separately, the state Department of Land and Natural Resources granted a two-year extension to the deadline for starting construction.
 The new deadline is Sept.
 26, 2021.

-Given the opposition of some local residents, the international consortium announced in October 2016 that a backup location in the Canary Island's — Roque de los Muchachos Observatory on La Palma had been chosen.
+Given the opposition of some local residents, the international consortium in October 2016 announced a backup location in the Canary Islands — Roque de los Muchachos Observatory on La Palma.

-Rebolo said local officials who would have jurisdiction over a La Palma building permit solidly back the project and the observatory site already passed environmental impact evaluations.
+Rebolo said local officials who would have jurisdiction over a La Palma building permit for the new telescope solidly back the project and that the observatory site has already passed environmental impact evaluations.

-Last week, Spain's science minister, Pedro Duque, reiterated the government's full support for the Canary Islands serving as Plan B for building the telescope.
+Last week, Spain's science minister, Pedro Duque, reiterated the government's full support for the Canary Islands as a Plan B site for the telescope and said the country is well-prepared to host it.

 "We have all the necessary plans at all levels — the people, the speed, the systems, absolutely everything is ready if they want to come," Duque said.

-The Canary Islands archipelago, located west of Morocco in the eastern Atlantic, is already home to several powerful telescopes.
+The Canary Islands archipelago, located west of Morocco in the eastern Atlantic Ocean, is already home to several powerful telescopes.
 The Roque de los Muchachos Observatory hosts more than 20.

+A Native Hawaiian protest leader called the development regarding the building permit a good sign.

+"There's lots of good science to be done from the Canary Islands," said Kealoha Pisciotta, who has helped organize the blockade on Mauna Kea.
+It would "be a win for everyone."